-You have varicose veins which can be treated using radiofrequency ablation or 'VNUS closure'.

-This information leaflet tells you about the procedure.
+You have varicose veins which can be treated using radiofrequency ablation or 'VNUS' closure.
+This leaflet tells you about the procedure.
 Please read it carefully and ask your surgeon if you have any questions or concerns.
-Other alternatives include an operation or injections; please ask your doctor about these if you require further information.

 What is VNUS closure procedure?